ysthakur/everything.rs/README.md

 if you want hemorrhaging-edge eveningly pre-pre-releases, download the artifact from the latest green run [here](https://github.com/ysthakur/everything.rs/actions/workflows/build.yml).

-Put it in a folder that's in your `PATH` and rename it to `everything` and you're good to go!
+Put it in a folder that's in your `PATH`, rename it to `everything`, and you're good to go!

+`everything.rs` proudly uses [ZeroVer](https://0ver.org/) instead of the extremely overrated SemVer.
+See the link for more information on how `everything`'s versioning works.

 ## Usage